wilsonzlin/parse-js/notes/AST design rationale.md

-AST design rationale:
+# AST design rationale

-1. We want a type for our AST nodes:
+## We want a type for our AST nodes

 ```rust
 struct Node {